 Unfortunately, student debt has long-term effects on the daily lives of young adults just like you.
 You may find yourself delaying important life decisions, such as finding a place to live on your own, buying or leasing a car, and saving for retirement.

-If you’re not careful, your student debt can quickly accumulate – and it’s understandable why, as the life of a college student means you’re busy going to class, getting good grades, and spending time with friends.
+If you’re not careful, your student loan debt can quickly accumulate – and it’s understandable why, as the life of a college student means you’re busy going to class, getting good grades, and spending time with friends.
 Paying back student loans is probably not high on the priority list.

 Before you graduate, make sure you view your loan dashboard to make a payment plan.
 For example, do you know if your loans are subsidized or un-subsidized?
 Also, if you are using credit cards and are paying only the minimum each month, do you know your cards’ interest rates?